ARCTraining/swd2_git/_episodes/04-changes.md

 we'll add another line to the file:

 ~~~
-$ nano mars.txt
+$ nano project.txt
-$ cat mars.txt
+$ cat project.txt
 ~~~
 {: .bash}

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity
+Some initial data analysis to identify how inflammation changes over time after surgery.
+Jane is a Data Scientist and Samit is a statistician.
+We'll need to determine
+who is responsible for what in this project.
+We may need to bring a third person with Python programming skills into the project.
 ~~~
 {: .output}